abdu-zeyad/data-structures-and-algorithms/python/QuickSort/blog.md

 Pass 1 of quick Sort

-In the first pass through of the merge sort, divide the array into 2 arrays, then iterate tis process until the 2 arrays are only one element, compare between them and assign the first element of the new array with the lowest and the other element as the second element.
+In the first pass through of the merge sort, divide the array into 2 arrays, define a pivot, and put the numbers above it on the right and on the left put the smaller numbers.
-[4,8] and the other elements are [23,45,16]
+[8,4,23,42,16]=> pivot = 16, left array = [8,4], right array = [23,42]
 Pass 2:

 Pass 2 of quick Sort

-The second pass is to merge the left and the right sides, compare each element to sort them from the lowest to the highest.
-Pass 3:
+repeated the first step with new pivot which is the last element Pass 3:

 Pass 3 of quick Sort